cnruster/tabspace/README.md

 So just enjoy!
 Should you find any bugs, feel free to contact me via the address provided above.

-**Jan 21, 2024 update: Some programmers still like the aligned all-space rule I previously adopted before thinking of the tab-space rule, as they are are willing to trade file size for absolute visual consistency.
+**Jan 21, 2024 update: Some programmers still like the aligned all-space rule I previously adopted before thinking of the tab-space rule, as they are willing to trade file size for absolute visual consistency.
 So I now readd the aligned all-space rule.
 Aligned means the number of leading spaces (before first non-space non-tab character) is always a multiple of 4.**